 Water allocations in 2020-21 for South Australian Class 3 (High Security) and Class 8 entitlement holders are now - as of 1 July 2020 - at 54 percent.
 This has risen from the water year’s starting allocation which was 40 percent

 A range of advice has, and continues to be, provided to water users.
 This information provides greater support for business planning, as we understand that this is especially important when water allocations are less than 100 percent.

 The next update for water users will be on Wednesday 15 July 2020.

-Preparing for the 2020-21 water year
+Support for planning during the 2020-21 water year

-South Australia’s River Murray Water Allocation Statement – updated 15 May 2020
+South Australia’s River Murray Water Allocation Statement – updated 1 July 2020

 The publication of River Murray Water Allocation Statements is part of the South Australian Government's commitment to giving greater support and more timely information to River Murray water users to help them in their forward planning.

 While water allocations remain below 100 per cent, we will provide fortnightly statements with the latest water allocations and resources information.

 The next update will be provided on Wednesday, 15 July 2020.

 Stay up to date with the latest water allocation information and updates by checking our website or sign up to the River Murray Flow Report e-newsletter.